 To ensure that the lightest Higgs ($h$) of the model behaves as SM Higgs, the couplings of $h$ to gauge bosons as well as fermions (mentioned in appendix \ref{appendix_couplings}), are considered to be identical to that of the SM-Higgs by suitable choices of the angles $\beta, \gamma, \theta, \phi, \psi$.
 While fixing $\gamma$, we have taken the flavour-changing couplings of $h$ to first two generations of up type and down type quarks, {\em i.e.} $y_{huc}$ and $y_{hds}$ to be zero.

-Thus two Benchmark points are chosen with different values of mixing angles as shown in table \ref{table1}.
-The values of $y_{1f}, y_{2f}, y_{3f}$ at the electroweak scale are fixed by eq.(\ref{eq1}) are given in table \ref{table1} for two different benchmark points BP1 and BP2.
+Thus two Benchmark points are chosen with different values of mixing angles as shown in Table \ref{table1}.
+The values of $y_{1f}, y_{2f}, y_{3f}$ at the electroweak scale are fixed by Eq.(\ref{eq1}) are given in Table \ref{table1} for two different benchmark points BP1 and BP2.
 We have taken $y_{4u}$ and $y_{5u}$ to be zero at the electroweak scale.
-The corresponding values for $y_{4d}$ and $y_{5d}$ ( $<< y_{1d}, y_{2d}, y_{3d}$ ) at the electroweak scale are fixed by the flavour physics constraints like meson mixing, meson decays etc. as described in the next subsection.
-In figure \ref{figure1}, the cyan colored points represent the parameter space spanned by $y_{4d}$ and $y_{5d}$ at electroweak scale for two different benchmark points.
+The corresponding values for $y_{4d}$ and $y_{5d}$ ( $<< y_{1d}, y_{2d}, y_{3d}$ ) at the electroweak scale are fixed by the flavour physics constraints like meson-mixing, meson-decays etc. as described in the next subsection.
+In Figure \ref{figure1}, the cyan colored points represent the parameter space spanned by $y_{4d}$ and $y_{5d}$ at electroweak scale for two different benchmark points.